Armotik/NaurelliaCraftWebsite/readme.md

   - play.html.twig : Contains the play template of the project
   - wiki_rules.html.twig : Contains the wiki_rules template of the project
   - contact.html.twig : Contains the contact template of the project
-- security : Contains the security templates of the project
+- admin : Contains the admin templates of the project
-  - login.html.twig : Contains the login template of the project
+  - dashboard.html.twig : Contains the dashboard template of the project
 - base.html.twig : Contains the base template of the project

 ### var